Tencent/TurboTransformers/README.md

-## turbo_transformers: a fast and user-friendly tool for transformer inference on CPU and GPU
+## turbo_transformers: a fast and user-friendly runtime for transformer inference on CPU and GPU
 ![logo](./images/logo.jpeg)

-<center>**make transformers serving fast by adding a turbo to your inference engine!**</center>
+<center>*Make transformers serving fast by adding a turbo to your inference engine!*</center>

 ### Background
 Transformer is the most critical alogrithm innovation in the NLP field in recent years.
 It brings higher model accuracy while introduces more calculations.
 The efficient deployment of online Transformer-based services faces enormous challenges.
 In order to make the costly Transformer online service more efficient, the WeChat AI open-sourced a Transformer inference acceleration tool called TurboTransformers, which has the following characteristics.